Job ID: 2021-12410 Type: Full-Time # of Openings: 1 Category: Building Trades and Technicians

-The Senior Maintenance Mechanic is a multi-trade position performing work tasks including, but not limited to electrical, HVAC, plumbing, pipefitting, painting, and carpentry work.
-The incumbent performs maintenance, repairs, alterations, and some construction work on building components and utility systems in the buildings on the Forrestal Campus with a minimum amount of supervision.
-The Senior Mechanics must follow University safety rules and regulations at all times.
+The Senior Maintenance Mechanic is a member of Facilities Operations and is multi-trade position performing work tasks including, but not limited to electrical, HVAC, plumbing, pipefitting, painting, and carpentry work.
+The Senior Mechanic performs maintenance, repairs, alterations, and some construction work on building components and utility systems in campus laboratory, science and engineering buildings with a minimum amount of supervision.
+The Senior Mechanic must follow University safety rules and regulations at all times.

 To perform this job successfully, an individual must be able to perform the duties satisfactorily.
 The qualifications and skills listed below are representative of the knowledge, skill, and/or ability required for the Senior Maintenance Mechanic position.

 Possess a High School diploma or equivalent (GED).

 Must have a minimum of three years journey level trades experience and possess the ability to perform as a journey level mechanic in one of the following core technical trades: HVAC, Plumbing, Pipefitting or Electrical.
 In the trade in which the mechanic is journey level, the mechanic shall be capable of performing the full technical range of the trade work.

 Completion of vocational/technical education or equivalency in education and experience, resulting in journey level skill status in one of the core technical trades, as listed above.

 Possess understanding and capability to perform all essential duties in a safe and efficient, and responsible manner.

 Possess ability to perform maintenance activities in areas such as laboratories and animal research facilities.

 Possess strong trouble shooting capability and the ability to analyze equipment performance issues.

 In the trades in which the mechanic is not at the journey level, the mechanic shall have the ability to perform trade tasks including but not limited to the following: